 The library offers support for referencing.
 You can book a one-to-one appointment.
 See the referencing section on this guide.
 Please note we cannot proof read or check your references for you.

 If we don't have an article or a book we will know a library that does!
 You can request an inter-library loan.
 The number of requests you can make depends on your level of study.

 If you have found the article on Google Scholar or Google try copying and pasting the title into the Articles tab on the library catalogue and following the instructions for off-campus access.
 This will normally work.
 If it doesn't work look for the journal title in the catalogue and search for the article that way.
 It is possible we have access to the journal, but your article may fall outside our subscription (too early or too late).
 If the article is old you may wish to consider if this useful for your research - is it older than you are or is it a classic piece of research that you would be expected to read?

 I'm sorry but I cannot check your references as this forms part of your assessment.
 What I can do is provide advice and guidance on how to reference and respond to specific queries.
-There is lots of advice and guidance on the library portal - see this link.
-You might also want to investigate using a tool such as RefWorks to manage your references for you.
+There is lots of advice and guidance on the library portal.
+Access Referencing Help You might also want to investigate using a tool such as RefWorks to manage your references for you.
 Again contact me for additional help

 I'm sorry, but I'm not allowed to proof read work.
 You might want to get a trusted colleague, partner or parent to do it for you.